Steve Kinney

 Now the hard part.
 Verify the loop actually works by giving the agent a failing test and nothing else.

-2. Run bun playwright test rate-book.spec.ts.
-It should fail because the persisted rating doesn’t match what the UI shows.
+2. Run npx playwright test tests/smoke.spec.ts.
+It should fail because the heading text no longer matches the regex.

-3. Run bun run dossier.
+3. Run npm run dossier.
 Open playwright-report/dossier.md to confirm the failure is captured.

 4. Open Claude Code.
 Say: “Read playwright-report/dossier.md.
 Diagnose the failure.
 Propose a fix.
 Apply it.”

 5. Do not give the agent any other context.
-Do not mention that you multiplied by 2.
+Do not mention which line you edited.
 Let it figure it out from the dossier and the code.

 End-to-end acceptance criteria